- Message from our sponsors

 - Applying to the administrative fellowship program at Rush

 The Rush University Medical Center administrative fellowship program is a challenging and rewarding experience.
 Working in a nationally recognized academic medical center provides a unique perspective on the collaborative interaction between the clinical delivery, education and research enterprises.
 Rush has always had a strong commitment to education and is particularly known nationally for its practitioner-teacher education model.
 Our fellowship program gives two individuals the opportunity to further their development and careers by learning from and working with Rush’s senior leadership team.
-Our program continues to gain national recognition via its success in attracting and developing highly motivated and dedicated fellows focused on improving our organization, improving themselves and ultimately improving our health care delivery system.
+Our program continues to gain national recognition via its success in attracting and developing highly motivated and dedicated fellows from around the country focused on improving our organization, improving themselves and ultimately improving our health care delivery system.

 Our program coordinator and mentors, along with senior management, encourage the fellows to take advantage of all opportunities available to them — whether it is attending a board retreat to learn more about governance, observing surgical procedures or visiting a community-based clinic.
 Our project-based model has allowed fellows to lead projects in areas such as supply chain operations, emergency management, solid organ transplant services and major campus planning and construction efforts, to name a few.
 Our current fellows provide valuable contributions within their departments and the organization as a whole during their experience.
 Rush University Medical Center is also a part of Rush Health, a clinically integrated network of four hospitals and over 1,200 physicians.
 Fellows have opportunities to learn about its efforts and work on projects across the network.

 The economy and health care reform are creating new challenges for us, and we believe there is an opportunity to continue to share and learn from each other and the relationships we developed early in our careers.
 We hope you consider Rush as the place to start fostering these relationships and begin your journey as a future health care leader.

 Fellowship program details